How Much Water Do You Need to Drink for Weight Loss?

 Older people and breast-feeding mothers also need to monitor their water intake more closely.

-So, if you weigh 160 pounds, you should aim for 80 ounces of water a day.
+So, if you weigh 160 pounds, aim for 80 ounces of water a day.

 As a good rule of thumb, you should always drink water when you’re thirsty, and drink enough to quench your thirst.

-Let your thirst be your guide; if you’re still parched after 8 glasses, feel free to drink more (just don’t go overboard).
+Let your thirst be your guide; if you’re still parched after 8 glasses, drink more (just don’t go overboard).

 Another indicator for if you are hydrated is the color of your urine.